net-daemon/docs/docs/v3/started/development.md

 ### Compiled assemblies and configurations

-Just do `dotnet -c Release publish -o [your output directory]` and copy all content from [your output directory] to `/config/netdaemon3` if you are using add-on or the destination folder you chose for the other host options.
+Just do `dotnet -c Release publish -o [your output directory]` and copy all content from `[your output directory]` to `/config/netdaemon3` if you are using add-on or the destination folder you chose for the other host options.

+See [installation docs](v3\started\installation.md) for how to configure different hosting options.

 ### Source files and configurations

 Copy the content from the `apps` folder to to `/config/netdaemon3` if you are using add-on or the destination folder you chose for the other host options. **Do not copy project files.
 Only copy contents under `apps` folder!**

+See [installation docs](v3\started\installation.md) for how to configure different hosting options.